luiztools/typescript-101/README.md

 ## WebApi

 TypeScript webapi example.
+No database.
+See its README file.

+## WebApi MongoDB

+TypeScript webapi example with MongoDB.
 See its README file.

 ## Veja Mais